beer-garden/beer-garden/AUTH.md

 ```

 It is important to note that no corresponding groups or users need to exist on
 the "child" garden.
-The remote garden effectively assumes that the parent has
+The remote garden effectively assumes that the local garden
-already performed the necessary authorization checks and treats all forwarded
+has already performed the necessary authorization checks and treats all
-operations as trusted.
+forwarded operations as trusted.